-15.27 Since the introduction of Prison Service Instruction 13/2015 and Probation Instruction 10/2015 Release on Temporary Licence, all MAPPA offenders are subject to the Restricted ROTL regime.
-For these offenders a period of ROTL can be considered only once the offender has progressed to a prison designated to provide restricted ROTL.
-If an offender has been assessed as requiring management at Level 2 or 3 when they are due to be released on any form of temporary release into the community from prison, the Governor (having consulted the MAPPA co-ordinator for the area where the ROTL is planned) must be satisfied in advance that the offender does not pose an unacceptable risk of harm before a release is agreed.
-However, a MAPPA meeting should not be held just for the purpose of deciding whether or not ROTL should be granted.
+If an offender has been assessed as requiring management at Level 2 or 3 when they are due to be released on any form of temporary release into the community from prison, the prison must seek the views of the COM as part of the ROTL application process.
+The Governor authorising the ROTL must be satisfied in advance that the offender does not pose an unacceptable risk of harm before a release is agreed.
+The COM should discuss Level 2 and 3 cases with key partner agencies, but a MAPPA meeting is not required just for the purpose of deciding whether ROTL should be granted.

-15.28 Prison staff must ensure that all periods of ROTL are recorded on ViSOR in cases where a record exists.
-The entry must show the days and times when the offender is not within the prison where ROTL is
+15.35 Prison staff must ensure that all periods of ROTL are recorded on ViSOR (where a record exists).
+The entry must show the days and times when the offender is not within the prison where ROTL is granted for regular work, training or other such activity.
+For further information on Restricted ROTL refer to the Release on Temporary Licence Policy Framework.